 Especially if you really are investing a lot of time, energy and money – and still failing to get the returns you feel you deserve.
 If you’re actually doing very little on the marketing front, well that’s another story.

 But let’s assume that you have a fair amount of activity on the go – online and offline.

 You’re out there networking, perhaps speaking or exhibiting at shows.
 You have a website and a blog, you’ve created some valuable content, you’re slowly building up an email list, you’re on Twitter, Facebook and LinkedIn.
-You’re ticking all the boxes … but things are still failing to take off.
+You think you’re ticking all the boxes … but things are still failing to take off.

 Too few sales.
 Too little income.

 It’s a fairly common story … for a fairly common reason.

 And that’s failing to grasp the true nature of ‘joined up marketing’ – how all your separate activities come together to support the customer or client journey.
 That’s both the path they take and the experience they have along the way.
 It’s the very powerful process that allows a complete stranger to evolve into a valuable connection and ultimately a valuable customer or client.

 Now this is an old concept and I’ve written about it many times.

 But it seems that, as the number of marketing activities open to us expands, it’s easier for us to be dazzled by each new shiny tool or opportunity.
 We latch on to it – after all, maybe this is ‘the answer’.